garuda-linux/infrastructure-nix/README.md

 Our current monitoring stack mostly relies on Netdata to provide insight into current system loads and trends.
 The major reason for using it was that it provides the most vital metrics and alerts out of the box without having to create in-depth configurations.
 Might switch to Prometheus/Grafana/Loki stack in the future.
 We used to set up children -> parent streaming in the past, though after transitioning to one big host this didn't really make sense anymore.
 Instead, up to 10GB of data gets stored on individual hosts.
 While Netdata agents do have their own dashboard, the [Dashboard provided by Netdata](https://app.netdata.cloud/spaces/garuda-infra/rooms/all-nodes) is far superior and allows a better insight, eg. by offering the functions feature.
 Additional services like Squid or Nginx have been configured to be monitored by Netdata plugins as well.
 Further information can be found in its [documentation](https://learn.netdata.cloud/).

-To access the dashboard (linked before), use `team@garudalinux.org` as login, the login will be completed after opening the link sent here.
+To access the previously linked dashboard, use `team@garudalinux.org` as login, the login will be completed after opening the link sent here.

 ## Common maintenance tasks